-To be prepared, read this primer on OTC pain relievers now.
-Then when illness strikes, you’ll know how they work to reduce fever, aches, and pains and how to use them safely.
+To be prepared, read this primer on OTC pain relievers, so when illness strikes, you’ll know how they work to reduce fever, aches, and pains and how to use them safely.

 Pain Relief Basics: NSAIDs and Acetaminophen

 NSAIDs.
-This group of drugs relieves pain and fever by tamping down on the substances in your body that cause the feeling of pain and help control body temperature.
+This group of drugs relieves pain and fever by tamping down on the substances in your body that cause the feeling of pain, and they help control body temperature.